Locus-Studios/Minecord/README.md

 1. Download the latest .jar from the releases page.

-2. Place the .jar file into your server’s plugins/ directory.
+2. Place the .jar file into your proxy’s plugins/ directory.

-3. Restart or reload your Minecraft server.
+3. Restart or reload your Proxy server.